independent higher education day

 You’ll have access to internships, study abroad opportunities, the Model United Nations and the Maryland Student Legislature, through which you can earn academic credit.

 All of our faculty hold doctorates, have significant publication records, and are engaged in current research.
 Many of those faculty members collaborate with students in their research.
-Furthermore, this department facilitates our students' participation in a number of unique opportunities off campus including Model UN and Maryland Student Legislature.
+Our majors have pursued graduate work at numerous universities, including Georgetown University, American University, University of Maryland, McDaniel College, and University of Delaware.

 Hood’s location near Washington, D.C., and Annapolis, the capital of Maryland, offers numerous internship opportunities with governmental agencies.
 In Frederick, internships with county and local government agencies are widely available.
 In recent years, Hood students have interned at locations such as: